The Best Yoga Mats

 Everyone has different preferences for the kind of yoga they prefer to practice, and that’s something you should consider before making the purchase.

-If you prefer to practice more vigorous styles of yoga like power yoga and ashtanga, your priority feature should be a mat with a no-slip grip to provide you with maximum traction.
+If you prefer to practise more vigorous styles of yoga like power yoga and ashtanga, your priority feature should be a mat with a no-slip grip to provide you with maximum traction.

 Length & size